Updated: August, 2022.

 But why stop there?

-As UK travel restrictions start to ease, work at a summer camp in England and live in a historic mansion in the rural countryside, spending days off embracing British Culture across a smorgasbord of thriving cities (more on that later); all while earning money.
-Our UK Camps Program is now taking applications for 2022 summer camps, and if this sounds like your cup of tea, read on to discover all you need to know about how Canadians can work in the UK, residential summer camp jobs and travelling across this delightfully diverse continent.
+Work at a summer camp abroad and get paid to see the world.
+And for the cream of the crop, you really can’t beat the UK.
+Our UK Camps Program is now taking applications for 2023 summer camps, and if this sounds like your cup of tea, read on to discover all you need to know about how Canadians can work in the UK, residential summer camp jobs and travelling across this delightfully diverse continent.

 First things first, why work at a summer camp?
 Camp jobs enable you to develop a whole roster of valuable life skills.
 No day is ever the same and you will get the opportunity to work in a fast-paced, fun environment, develop leadership skills, network and build a community.
-Working at a summer camp in the UK also brings a whole heap of additional benefits.
-On our UK Camp Program, you’ll also benefit from…
+Working at a summer camp abroad in the UK also brings a whole heap of additional benefits.
+On our UK Camp Program, you’ll receive:

 Need to save up some cash for all that exploration?
 Camp jobs run from February to November, and we can arrange for you to start working the moment you land, giving you the flexibility to work earlier (and later) in the year if you’re keen to save some dosh (Brit slang for money) for some summer adventures.